return42/sphkerneldoc/linux_src_doc/drivers/mtd/nand/raw/nand_base_c.rst

 This is the first phase of the normal \ :c:func:`nand_scan`\  function.
 It reads the flash ID and sets up MTD fields accordingly.

+This helper used to be called directly from controller drivers that needed to tweak some ECC-related parameters before \ :c:func:`nand_scan_tail`\ .
+This separation prevented dynamic allocations during this phase which was unconvenient and as been banned for the benefit of the ->init_ecc()/cleanup_ecc() hooks.

 .. _`nand_check_ecc_caps`: